 Iceland is a land of extreme contrasts.
 Vast, desolate lava fields are interrupted by lush, moss-carpeted valleys.
 Giant cascading waterfalls give way to vibrantly colored rhyolite mountains.
 From the otherworldly landscapes of the south coast, to the mystical power of the central highlands, our overland expedition takes in the most beautiful and inspiring areas of Iceland.

 Hikes on the south coast lead us through fairytale scenery; past dramatic waterfalls, floating icebergs, and some of Europe’s largest glaciers.
 A kayak excursion, cultural connections, and an optional ride on an Icelandic horse round out our adventure.
 Along the way, we spend a day in the interior highlands of Landmannalaugar hiking along colorful mountains — an experience not to be missed.
 Testaments to the constantly evolving earth are everywhere — lava fields, hot rivers, craters, and glaciers dominate our views.
 In the evenings, we return to comfortable accommodations and enjoy relaxing in "hot pots" (Icelandic hot tubs), or taking a nighttime stroll under the midnight sun.

 Gjain Valley, Hjalparfoss & Haifoss

 Upon meeting our guide in Reykjavík after breakfast, we begin our drive to Gjáin valley, a fairy-tale world where two river channels cascade over waterfalls and lava formations.
 We will hike, explore craters and lava caves, and see wellsprings.

 We will also visit Hjalparfoss, a unique double waterfall, and Háifoss, one of the tallest waterfalls in Iceland where the water cascades a mesmerizing 400 ft.

-Situated near some of the country’s most stunning sights including volcanoes Eyjafjallajökull and Fimmvörðuháls, Fosshotel Hekla is the perfect base for our stay in Iceland’s southern countryside.
-Enjoy a meal at the on-site restaurant Faxi, which uses produce hand-delivered by local farmers, and retreat to your cozy room at night.
-Gaze up the midnight sun from the hotel’s hot tub.
+Situated near some of the country’s most stunning sights the Landhotel is the perfect base for our stay in Iceland’s southern countryside.
+Enjoy a meal at the on-site restaurant and retreat to your cozy room at night.
+Heated geothermally, this new 4-star hotel is designed to be at one with nature.